 The sculpture was cast in 1892 and was mounted over the entry to the library.
 The sculpture consists of three figures, which correspond to the name of the statue: "Arts, Sciences and Letters" In 1917, the Central Library was completed and the sculpture was left on the old library building at Ohio and Meridian, which was converted into the headquarters for the Indianapolis Public Schools.
 IPS continued to use the building until 1967, when the structure was demolished.
 "Arts, Sciences and Letters" was removed, and transplanted to Crown Hill Cemetery where it was subjected to the ravages of time and vandals.
-With the additions being made to the Central Library in the early 2000's, the sculpture was retrieved from Crown Hill and sent to Detroit for restoration, and for the replacement of various pieces which had been damaged or stolen.
+In 1981 the sculpture was returned to the library and displayed on the west lawn.
+With the additions being made to the Central Library in the early 2000's, the sculpture was sent to Detroit for restoration, and for the replacement of various pieces which had been damaged or stolen.
 Once this was completed, the sculpture was returned to the newly expanded and renovated Central Library where is continues to reside.

 Location 4: The Church on Ohio